The Story of Rhyl Kitchen Classroom

 A message from Tom Moggach, founder of Rhyl Kitchen Classroom:

 The kitchen launched in October 2020.
 It was quite a journey!
 The fundraising took more than five years.
-I had no idea of the complexities involved in designing and building like this.
+I had no idea of the complexities involved - in terms of financing, design, project management and many other elements.
 Hundred of people kindly volunteered their time.
-Along the way, the team here at Rhyl Community Primary School received a huge amount of help from many people and wish to thank them again for helping us to realise our dreams.
+Along the way, the team here at Rhyl Community Primary School received a huge amount of help from many people and I wish to thank them again for helping us to realise our dreams.
 Here is the timeline:

 The school had already built an Outdoor Classroom, where children learned about growing food and grazed around the plot - experiencing new flavours and textures.
 But our old school building, built in the 1890’s, severely restricted the scope of our ambitions - we did not have a room designed for teaching cookery, nor did we have any spare space of sufficient size in which to build one.